Percona Server for MySQL 8.4 source installation prerequisites¶

 Toolchain (foundation)¶

-Percona Server 8.4 uses modern C++ and requires minimum versions; the default packages on older stable distros (for example, RHEL 8, Ubuntu 20.04) can be too old and the build will fail.
-Verify versions before building:
+Percona Server 8.4 uses modern C++.
+The build requires minimum toolchain versions.
+Default packages on older stable distros (for example, RHEL 8, Ubuntu 20.04) can be too old.
+The build will fail.
+Verify versions before building.

 -